jplahn/haskell-book/functions/currying.md

 ```
 This means that `func` takes a single argument (the first element of the pair) and returns a function that takes an element and returns it.
 This is why, when you perform our most recent computation in `ghci`, you don't get 1 as a result instead of 4.

 It is important to remember that *all functions in Haskell are curried*, even if they don't seem like they are.
 Put another way, all functions in Haskell take just a single argument.
+Said even one more way, `f x y = g (x,y)`.